MKovacik/Simulator2/README.md

-# Telecom Tariff Simulator
+# Deutsche Telekom Tariff Simulator

+## Project Background

+This project was created as part of a B2B hackathon where I served as a jury member evaluating participants and selecting winners.
+The simulator was developed to test and demonstrate the capabilities of modern agentic frameworks in a practical business context.
+As a jury member, I wanted to gain hands-on experience with the technologies being evaluated to better understand their potential applications and limitations.

-A web application that simulates conversations between customers and a Deutsche Telekom assistant, helping customers find the most suitable tariff plan based on their needs.
+The simulator demonstrates how AI agents can be used to create realistic, goal-oriented conversations between customers and service representatives, helping customers find the most suitable tariff plan based on their needs while maximizing revenue for Deutsche Telekom.

 ## Features